 Recovery.
-Refer to the Guardian Procedure Errors and Messages Manual for corrective action for the file-system error number.
+For corrective action of the file-system error number, see the Guardian Procedure Errors and Messages Manual.

 CAN'T PURGE 'OUT' FILE: number

 Cause.
 An exclamation point (!) was specified with the OUT file of a LIST command and the file could not be purged. number specifies the file-system error number.